 It was only a rat snake but she clenched my arm as if she was looking death straight in the face.

 Then I understood.

 What I finally understood was that she had no experience with snakes and doesn’t understand them.

 Now don’t get me wrong, I am not a snake person by any means.
-In fact, I’m pretty terrified of the creepy little monsters.
+In fact, I’m pretty uncomfortable around the creepy little monsters.

 But I understand something she didn’t – snakes don’t want to hurt you.